maddieneel/CS-230/README.md

 # What did you do particularly well in developing this documentation?
+I felt most comfortable with executive summary, design constraints, and the domain model.

 # What about the process of working through a design document did you find helpful when developing the code?
+Truthfully, the only section I referenced when developing the code was the domain model.

 # If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?